 Leaning Houses in Amsterdam

 Until I saw for myself I had no idea that there are crooked houses in Amsterdam.
 So why are these buildings tilted?
 They suffer, to a large extent, from subsidence and many buildings built on wooden stilts have foundation problems which account for their somewhat squiffy appearance.

-Some Amsterdam houses lean so far forward that they look in danger of collapse.
+Some leaning houses in Amsterdam tilt so far forward that they look in danger of collapse.
 There is, in fact, method in their tilted madness – and it’s not due to subsidence.
 These houses have very narrow, steep staircases and, in times gone by, in a city prone to flooding, it would have been impossible to quickly shift goods and possessions of any value to the higher floors.

 Amsterdam Houses – Hooks on Buildings